New Water Rates

 We've all done well to cut back on water use, but ongoing drought has brought about a new normal in California that requires more efficient water use at all times.
 This has a direct impact on the City of Corona, and the revenues collected for water services.
-The City of Corona Department of Water and Power (DWP) is requesting City Council approval of several changes to help ensure sufficient revenues are collected to guarantee a fully financed, operational water utility:
+The City of Corona Department of Water and Power (DWP) has received City Council approval of several changes to help ensure sufficient revenues are collected to guarantee a fully financed, operational water utility:

 - Changes to your water budget to help promote further water conservation;